-In Lesson 5 we discussed various parameters needed to construct a resistance training program.
-In Lesson 4 we discussed how progressive overload, where we continue to provide the body a challenging stimulus over time, is needed to make continued progress.
-One can simply lift more weight each session but this eventually yields diminishing returns.
-Additionally, there may be days when one feels weaker for whatever reason (ie, poor sleep, life stress, etc).
-This is where an autoregulated approach can prove helpful.
+In Lesson 5 I discussed various parameters needed to construct a resistance training program.
+In Lesson 4 I discussed how progressive overload, where you continue to provide the body a challenging stimulus over time as it adapts to prior stimuli, is needed to make continued progress.
+Initially you can simply lift more weight each session but this eventually yields diminishing returns.
+Additionally, there may be days where you feel weaker for whatever reason (ie, poor sleep, life stress, etc); this is where an autoregulated approach can prove helpful.
 Separately, in order to train multiple fitness attributes many people utilize a periodization scheme.
 Both of these strategies provide options for more variety on a daily, weekly, and monthly basis.
-We will discuss these topics in this lesson.
+I will discuss these topics in this lesson.

 Linear progression – good for a complete beginner

 As a complete beginner, or as someone who is coming back from a long break, linear progression works well.
-The idea here is to add weight or reps to each set over successive sessions as neuromuscular adaptations occur to generate more strength.
+The idea here is to add weight or reps to each set over successive sessions as neuromuscular adaptations occur that generate increased strength.